maubanel/GMS2-Space-Rocks/shooting/README.md

 Right now the bullet is being created every frame.
 By changing to `keyboard_check_pressed(key)` the bullet will only launch once per every button press.
 So you can only launch bullets as quickly as you can press the key.

 If you cannot fire a bullet while turning left or right try reassigning the button to the S key for shooting.
-You would do this with `keyboard_check_pressed(ord("S")));`.
+You would do this with `keyboard_check_pressed(ord("S")))`.

 ![change keyboard check to keyboard_check_pressed](images/keyboardPressed.png)